json-fix

 ```

-# How do I change how someone elses class is jsonified?
+# How do I change how imported classes (numpy array, dataframe, etc) are jsonified?

 There's 2 ways; the aggressive `override_table` or the more collaboration-friendly `fallback_table`.
-Some really powerful stuff can be done safely with the fallback table.
+Note: some really powerful stuff can be done safely with the fallback table!

 ## Override Table